Parents of Applicants

 Students should take the PSAT (the Preliminary SAT/National Merit Scholarship Qualifying Test) in October of their junior year.
 This is the score that determines a student’s eligibility for National Merit Scholarship funding, the largest pool of merit scholarship money for undergraduate study.

-Although not mandatory, you and your student are encouraged to view the online information session about the Flinn Scholarship to learn more about the program.
+Although not mandatory, you and your student are encouraged to view online information sessions about the Flinn Scholarship to learn more about the program.

 • Senior Year

 The Flinn Scholarship application process begins early in students’ senior year and ends in October.
-For the Class of 2024, the application opened Sept.
-11 and closed Oct.
-18.
+The Class of 2025 Flinn Scholarship application opened Sept.
+12. The deadline to apply is Monday, Oct.
+21 at 5 p.m.

 Beginning even before the application opens, you can make a list of deadlines and tasks to accomplish, such as requesting recommendations and submitting the application itself.
 We encourage parents and guardians to assist their students in tracking those deadlines and tasks, but students must independently complete their application without the assistance of their parents.